 Rats are often used to study how mammalian brains work and many effects are similar in human brains.
 In studies of rats with high or low nurturing mothers, there is a critical period for turning on genes that control anxiety for the rest of life.
 If in the first 10 days of life you have a low nurturing rat mother (the equivalent of the first 6 months of life in a human), the gene never gets turned on and the rat is anxious towards new situations for the rest of its life, unless drugs are administered to alleviate the anxiety.
 These researchers say that there are hundreds of genes affected by nurturance.
 Similar mechanisms are found in human brains--caregiver behavior matters for turning genes on and off.
 (See work of Michael Meaney and colleagues; e. g., Meaney, 2001).

 We should understand the mother and child as a mutually responsive dyad.
 They are a symbiotic unit that make each other healthier and happier in mutual responsiveness.
 This expands to other caregivers too.

-One strangely popular notion still around today is to let babies 'cry it out' when they are left alone, isolated in cribs or other devices.
-This comes from a misunderstanding of child and brain development.
+One strangely popular notion still around today is to let babies 'cry it out' (aka total extinction or unmodified extinction) when they are left alone, isolated in cribs or in other devices.
+This comes from a misunderstanding of child brain development.